 Most of the time, treatment can cure cancer when detected early.
 Usually, a combination of procedures, such as surgery, radiotherapy and chemotherapy, will be used.

 If the cancer is detected at a later stage where there is no curative treatment available, or when curative treatment proves to be no longer effective, palliative care may be recommended.
 This form of care aims to improve quality of life by alleviating pain and symptoms, providing greater comfort to the individual.

 Palliative care is often misunderstood as a form of treatment used only when curative treatment is no longer effective.
-However, palliative care is not limited to those with terminal illnesses, but can also be carried out in conjunction with curative treatment to relieve pain and symptoms caused by the procedures that the individual underwent (e.g. alleviating the nausea caused by chemotherapy) or the cancer itself.
+However, palliative care is not limited to those with terminal illnesses, but can also be carried out in conjunction with curative treatment to relieve pain and symptoms caused by the procedures that the individual underwent (e.g. alleviating nausea caused by chemotherapy) or cancer itself.